Sydnee510/i_love_being_black/README.md

 I love Being Black

 This is a app made for advocates to have a safe place to share their stories about police Brutality, and give their thoughts and ideas about what we as a community can do to change it.
 Users can use this space to uplift eachother and spread kind words.
-Users will be able to create new posts, comment on posts, and also like posts that catch their attention.
+Users will be able to create new posts, delete posts, comment on posts, and also like posts that catch their attention.

 Clone this repo
 https://github.com/Sydnee510/i_love_being_black